matt-goldman/BlakeDocs/src/Pages/2 Using Blake/UsingPlugins.md

 #### BlakePlugin.DocsRenderer

-The DocsRenderer plugin is distributed as a Razor Class Library (RCL) that includes both bake-time processing and runtime components to transform Blake sites into documentation-focused experiences:
+The DocsRenderer plugin is distributed as a Razor Class Library (RCL) that includes both bake-time processing and runtime components to transform Blake sites into documentation-focused experiences.

 **What it provides:**

 - **Document sectioning** - Wraps content in `<section>` elements to facilitate table of contents functionality
 - **Enhanced Prism renderer** - Custom Markdig renderer with supporting JavaScript and CSS for improved code highlighting
 - **Navigation components** - Specialized Blazor components for site and page-level navigation